Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 Supplier credits

-A page acknowledging the florist, photographer, caterer, band, and other suppliers.
+Acknowledge the florist, photographer, caterer, band, and other suppliers.
 Useful for guests who want to recommend them later, and appreciated by the suppliers themselves.

 Wedding Newspaper Studio offers four-page and eight-page templates, both built from interchangeable pre-made components.
 Four pages is enough for the essentials plus two or three extras.
 Eight pages gives you room for everything on this list with space to breathe.